 Nancy Peter attended the University of Massachusetts where she received her Bachelor of Science Degree in Animal Ecology, Behavior, and Husbandry, and her Master of Education degree in Instructional Leadership.
 She is also a certified elementary teacher, secondary science teacher, and instructor in PAKeys’ Pennsylvania Quality Assurance System.
 Dr. Peter recently received her Doctor of Education Degree, from the University of Pennsylvania, in "Teaching, Learning, and Curriculum."

 Nancy Peter is the founder and Director of The Out-of-School Time Resource Center (OSTRC), and Co-Founder of the Philadelphia Youth Sports Collaborative (PYSC).
-From her origin in the field of environmental education, Nancy Peter worked as the School Programs Coordinator for Amherst’s Hitchcock Center for the Environment, as Director of Education at Philadelphia’s Academy of Natural Sciences, and as Curriculum Manger for the Fairmount Park Commission.
+From her origin in the field of environmental education, Nancy Peter worked as the School Programs Coordinator for Amherst’s Hitchcock Center for the Environment, as Director of Education at Philadelphia’s Academy of Natural Sciences, and as Curriculum Manager for the Fairmount Park Commission.
 Her interest in underserved youth and experience with multiple afterschool programs led to her position as Senior Policy Specialist for Youth and Afterschool in Philadelphia’s Office of Children’s Policy.
 Prior to working at the OSTRC, Dr. Peter worked in Philadelphia’s Best Practices Institute as their After-School Project Manager.

 Karen recently completed her Masters degree in Social Policy at the University of Pennsylvania.
-In 2009, she received her B.A. in Political Science from Princeton University as well as two minors in African Studies and Near Eastern Studies, followed by a Masters in Sociology from NDSU.
-Even though she now lives in the City of Brotherly Love, she continues to serve as a member of the Board of Directors and the Executive Committee, and as co-chair of the Programming Committee for the North Dakota Human Rights Coalition.
+In 2009, she received her B.A. in Political Science from Princeton University as well as two minors in African Studies and Near Eastern Studies, followed by a Masters in Sociology from North Dakota State University.
+Even though she now lives in the City of Brotherly Love, she continues to serve as a member of the Board of Directors, Marketing Committee, and the Executive Committee for the North Dakota Human Rights Coalition.